-Cleaning with hard water makes chores more cumbersome and time-consuming.
+Cleaning with hard water makes chores more cumbersome and time-consuming since soaps and detergents don’t lather well with it.
 Hard water doesn’t always get things clean the first time, causing you to re-wash laundry and dishes.

 It is not uncommon to spend unnecessary time cleaning soap scum and chalky lime off of your sinks, faucets, and showers.

-Water softeners and their efficiency can vary depending on the amount of salt required for regeneration.
+Traditional salt-based water softeners and their level of effectiveness vary depending on the amount of salt required for regeneration.
 The goal is to achieve a minimum amount of salt to regenerate the resin effectively.

-Anything about the minimum effective salt dosage only results in less salt efficiency.
+Anything higher than the minimum required salt dosage only results in less salt efficiency.
 If you exceed the minimum dosage, the higher the amount of salt, the lower the salt efficiency.

-Below are the answers to a couple of asked questions regarding hard water:
+Below are the answers to a couple of frequently asked questions regarding hard water:

-Boiling water is capable of removing calcium from hard water.
+Boiling water can remove calcium from hard water.
 Using a clean kettle or pot, fill it with water, place it on the stove, and set the burner high to let it boil for a few minutes.